sydsmall00/326-Final-Project/README.md

 "python crazyeights.py" for Windows.

 ### **Crazy Eights Instructions:**

+Here is a link to the bicycle cards website to show the official instructions: https://bicyclecards.com/how-to-play/crazy-eights/

+#### How to play:

 The game will ask you to input your **player name**.

 Then, it will lay out your hand of cards, as well as the card at the top of the discard pile.